checktor/checktor.github.io/projects/app/public/posts/raspberry-pi-nas-server.md

 -rw-------  ...   known_hosts
 ```

 Only *\*.pub* files are expected to be public and therefore readable by *others* (644).
-All other files should be only accessible by its creator (600).
+All other files should only be accessible by its owner (600).
 This also applies to `.ssh` folder itself (700).
 In case of remote servers, `authorized_keys` file needs to be protected the same way.
 Accidentally allowing each user to read SSH keys makes it easy for an attacker to spread across the network.
 Keep in mind that there are lots of users on a typical Linux system, most of them technical ones (see `/etc/passwd` file).
 An attacker could potentially manage to execute malicious code as any of these users.

 ### Server